sarcophagus-org/governance-incentives-contract/README.md

 ## Reward Distribution Script Execution

-For mainnet in `.env` set ETHEREUM_NETWORK="mainnet" as well as your INFURA_API_KEY and TOTAL_REWARDS_WEI as the amount to distribute as rewards.
-To simulate the actual reward distribution, set TOTAL_REWARDS_WEI to the unallocated rewards of the Collection contract.
+For mainnet in `.env` set ETHEREUM_NETWORK="mainnet" as well as your INFURA_API_KEY and TOTAL_REWARDS_WEI as the amount to simulate rewards distribution.
+To simulate the actual reward distribution mechanics, set TOTAL_REWARDS_WEI to the unallocated rewards of the Collection contract.

 For test environment set in `.env` set ETHEREUM_NETWORK to an empty string.